One of the best ways of getting around this country is by Malaysian railways.

 In 2010 KTMB completed the electrification and double tracking of the route from Ipoh - KL - Seremban and introduced sleek modern trains with the branding ETS.
+The service has since been extended up to the Thai border and south as far as Gemas.
 These are the pride of Malaysian railways.
-If you are thinking of travelling between those cities I can recommend ETS.
 Journey times are shorter than the old diesel trains but they cost a bit more.

 - KLIA Ekspres & KLIA Transit